someonesdad1/plib/README.md

   thin layer over PostScript.

 This is a work-in-progress.
 Currently, a few tests fail in /plib.
-Most of the scripts in `plib/pgm` don't have suitable 'what' strings (see 0what.py below), so you'll have to look at their code to see what they do.
-Eventually, all the 'what' strings will be filled out, as I can't remember what all this stuff does myself.
+Most of the scripts in `plib/pgm` don't have suitable 'what' strings (see `0what.py` below), so you'll have to look at their code to see what they do.
+Eventually, all the `what` strings will be filled out, as I can't remember what all this stuff does myself.

 Some repository tags are:

 * Creation_7Mar2022:  date the repository was created
 * Python_3.9_testing_26Jul2022:  I started using python 3.9 (I had been using 3.7 for a number of years).
-The command 'python 0test.py .' passes for all the tested python modules except for geom_prim.py.
+The command `python 0test.py .` tests all the python modules in `/plib` that have self-tests.
+Most of them pass their tests.

-As of this writing (Jul 2022), this stuff has been tested with python 3.9.10 in a cygwin environment on Windows 10.

 ## Coding style

 My coding style is vertically compressed which most folks won't like.
 You can use a style formatter (e.g., black) to to recover more normal vertical formatting.
-I use pgm/rbl.py to remove blank lines so I can see as much as possible on my screen.
+I use `pgm/rbl.py` to remove blank lines so I can see as much as possible on my screen.

 I use a folding editor, which folds on indentation and explains the frequent use of 'if 1:' element, which I use to divide the code up into